Vascular plants of Otago

 Otago also has a major role to play in maintaining and protecting Aotearoa New Zealand’s vascular plant life; around a quarter of Otago plants are nationally threatened or at risk.

-In a regional threat assessment for indigenous vascular plants, a total of 1307 species in the New Zealand Threat Classification System (NZTCS) were identified as being in Otago.
-A further 17 species were identified that had not been assessed in the NZTCS.
+In Otago we have run a regional threat assessment for vascular plants in the Region.
 More information can be found in a report and its accompanying spreadsheet on the regional threat assessment page.

 You can find out about our regionally endemic species in Otago on the Regionally Endemic page, and download a species list of threatened or at-risk vascular plants by Territorial Authorities or Freshwater Management Units as a spreadsheet below.